alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 So after saying that, lets talk about how the runtime optimizes these lookups.
 There are essentially a series of caches to avoid the ultimately expensive lookup of types at runtime via the class loader.
 Without going into too much detail you can abstractly look at the lookup costs like this:

-1. Class-loader - it goes through all hierarchy of objects and their methods and tries to find out whether the method of an object fits the application or not.
+1. "Class loader" - Walks through all hierarchy of objects and their methods and tries to find out which method fits the application.
 Obviously the slowest way to do it.
 (300 clocks)
-2. Type hierarchy walk with global cache lookup - Walk inheritance tree and lookup in the global cache using the declaring type (think about 50-60 clocks for a hit)
+2. Type hierarchy walk with global cache lookup - Hierarchy walk but looks up in the global cache using the declaring type. (think about 50-60 clocks for a hit)
-3. Global cache lookup - Lookup in the global cache using the declaring and the application type. (think about 30 clocks for a hit)
+3. Global cache lookup - Lookup in the global cache using the current and the declaring type. (think about 30 clocks for a hit)
-4. `Method Table` slot - Adds a slot to declaring type with An inline sequence of code that can lookup the exact type within a few levels of indirection (think 10 clocks for a hit).
+4. `Method Table` slot - Adds a slot to declaring type with a sequence of code that can lookup the exact type within a few levels of indirection (think 10 clocks for a hit).

-What means does CLR have to do that?
-Classloader -
-So CLR adds cache for a type. then...
-And the fastest that possible?
-A slot in Method Table.
-One important note: CLR optimizes a call of a generic method in __your__ method, not the generic method itself.
-I.e. it adds slots to your class `Method Table` not to generic class `Method Table`.
-TODO Add the performance of each method.
+The source for this a bit later.

 ### The dessert

 The most interesting part for me.
 I work on high-load low latency and other fancy-schmancy systems.
 At that time I worked on the [Real Time Bidding][RTB] system that handled ~500K RPS with latencies below 5ms.
-After some changes we encountered with the performance degradation in one of our modules that parsed User-Agent header and extracted some data from it.
+After some changes we encountered with performance degradation in one of our modules that parsed User-Agent header and extracted some data from it.
 I simplified the code as much as I could to reproduce the issue:

 ```csharp
 public class BaseClass<T>